EdDataScienceEES/tutorial-shaistilman/index.md

 + numelec + numregim, africa_data)
 ```

 This is a huge model with lots of predictors.
-How can we *effeciently* make sure that all these predictors are necessary and we are not overfitting?
+How can we *efficiently* make sure that all these predictors are necessary and we are not overfitting?
 The `step` fucntion!

 Lets apply the `step` function and see what happens: